Based in stunning Bergamo, one of Italy’s loveliest cities

-Visits to private palaces & Bergamo’s excellent picture gallery
+Visits to three private palaces & Bergamo’s excellent picture gallery

-Private recital on historic keyboards at a villa north of Milan
+Recital at a private villa to the north of Milan

-In addition to the wonderful buildings, one of the more significant, smaller art galleries in Italy is the city’s Accademia Carrara, rich in Venetian and Lombard paintings and sculptures.
-The highly regarded works of the Venetian painter Lorenzo Lotto can be seen throughout Bergamo, while his near contemporary, the local artist Giovanni Battista Moroni, is one of Italy’s greatest sixteenth century portraitists, many of whose works we shall see.
-We also visit privately a number of impressive palaces still owned by some of Bergamo’s great merchant and noble families.
-An apt finale to this five-day tour will be a private recital on historic keyboards.
+One of the great smaller art galleries in Italy, the city’s Accademia Carrara, is rich in Venetian and Lombard paintings and sculptures.
+The highly regarded religious works of the Venetian painter Lorenzo Lotto can be seen throughout Bergamo.
+His near contemporary, the local painter Giovanni Battista Moroni, is one of Italy’s greatest sixteenth century portraitists and we shall see his works in one of a number of impressive palaces we shall visit privately, most still owned by Bergamo’s mercantile and noble families.

 We shall stay in the well-located 4* Excelsior San Marco in Lower Bergamo, a short walk to Teatro Donizetti, the principal shopping district and the funicular to Bergamo Alto’s historic centre.